jennifertramsu/MinervaScraper/README.md

         NAME={Your name, so it feels a bit more personalized when email addresses you :D}

+<p> For security reasons, it's recommended to create a throwaway email account and use its credentials for EMAIL and PASS.
+If using gmail, the configuration that allows 3rd party applications to access the throwaway account will have to be enabled. </p>

 <h3> MinervaScrape </h3>

 <p> To use from the command-line: </p>